ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/3_K8sScaleAndUpdate/instructions.md

 # Perform rolling updates
 Rolling updates are an easy way to update our application in an automated and controlled fashion.
 To simulate an update, let's first build a new version of our application and push it to Container Registry.

 1. Use the Explorer to edit `app.js`.
-The path to this file is `cc201/labs/Scaling Applications and using Services/`.
+The path to this file is `cc201/labs/3_K8sScaleAndUpdate/`.
 Change the welcome message from `'Hello world from ' + hostname + '!
 Your app is up and running!\n'` to `'Welcome to ' + hostname + '!
 Your app is up and running!\n'`.
 Make sure to save the file when you're done.

 2. Build and push this new version to Container Registry.
 Update the tag to indicate that this is a second version of this application.
 ```